ClearCB/ricksy-business-exam/README.md

 # Ricksy business exam

+IMPORTANT!
+All the starting information was provided by my teacher before doing the exam.
+(UML, userstories, etc.)

 Repository to the exam about riscky business that our teacher prepared to us.
-It is based in the observer pattern.
+It is based in the observer pattern: [dfleta](https://github.com/dfleta/ricksy-business-observer)

 ## Observer pattern